BDC Hamburger Icon

 “Honestly, just being ‘alone’ was the one thing that I struggled with, not having a team to chat with about the daily stuff,” said Kathryn Selby, founder of Selby NYC.
 “If you are someone who thrives with a small team — like me — try to find activities outside work where you can get that community feel, like group fitness classes or dinner clubs — those were two of the things that I found to be the most helpful.”

 • Reach out to local peers.
-Get in touch with local business owners and entrepreneurs, even if they aren’t running a one-person show.
+Contact local business owners and entrepreneurs, even if they aren’t running a one-person show.
 Speaking to experienced business people in your area will build connections and give you a network of people you can turn to for advice.
 You can also share your advice and perspective with them, making it a beneficial two-way relationship.

 • Attend SBA events.
 The Small Business Administration (SBA) hosts regional events throughout the year.
 Search for events in your area and attend the ones that interest you the most.
 You’ll meet other people in your area who are also building businesses and experiencing the same highs and lows.
 You’ll increase your network and learn during the events — many of which are free.

-Regardless of how you connect with others and build a community of supporters, it’s essential to branch out and meet people who can help you on your entrepreneurial journey.
+Regardless of how you connect and build a community of supporters, you must branch out and meet people who can help you on your entrepreneurial journey.
 While it sounds counterintuitive, running a one-person business alone is unwise.

 “I think it’s helpful to remember that you’re never alone,” said Bridget Burnham, founder of BurnBright Communications.
 “You are part of many communities who want to see you succeed.
 Don’t forget to reach out and share openly about your triumphs and struggles.
 It’s amazing how resources and leads appear when you tell people what you want and need.”